xlladdins/xll/docs/Excel4MacrosE-G.md

 </tbody>
 </table>

-Object\_id\_text    is the name and number, or number alone, of the object you want information about.
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name and number, or number alone, of the object you want information about.
 Object\_id\_text is the text displayed in the reference area when the object is selected.
 If object\_id\_text is omitted, it is assumed to be the selected object.
 If object\_id\_text is omitted and no object is selected, GET.OBJECT returns the \#REF\! error value and interrupts the macro.

-Start\_num    is the number of the first character in the text box or button or the first vertex in a polygon you want information about.
+Start\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the first character in the text box or button or the first vertex in a polygon you want information about.
 Start\_num is ignored unless a text box, button, or polygon is specified by type\_num and object\_id\_text.
 If start\_num is omitted, it is assumed to be 1.

-Count\_num    is the number of characters in a text box or button, or the number of vertices in a polygon, starting at start\_num, that you want information about.
+Count\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of characters in a text box or button, or the number of vertices in a polygon, starting at start\_num, that you want information about.
 Count\_num is ignored unless a text box, button, or polygon is specified by type\_num and object\_id\_text.
 If count\_num is omitted, it is assumed to be 255.

-Item\_index    is the index number or position of the item in the list box or drop-down box that you want information about, ranging from 1 to the number of items in the list box or drop-down box.
+Item\_index&nbsp;&nbsp;&nbsp;&nbsp;is the index number or position of the item in the list box or drop-down box that you want information about, ranging from 1 to the number of items in the list box or drop-down box.

-**Tip   **Use GET.OBJECT(45) - GET.OBJECT(43) to determine the height of an object and GET.OBJECT(44) - GET.OBJECT(42) to determine the width.
+**Tip&nbsp;&nbsp;&nbsp;**Use GET.OBJECT(45) - GET.OBJECT(43) to
+determine the height of an object and GET.OBJECT(44) - GET.OBJECT(42) to determine the width.

 **Examples**